Hany3ssam/Hany3ssam.github.io/_posts/2016-4-10-Udacity and Github Partnership.md

 	And more..
 </p>
 <p>
-	First you need to apply for a student pack from Github and then you can enjoy the free resources Github offers through a kick ass partnership with a top notch institutions.
+	First you need to apply for a student developer pack from Github and then you can enjoy the free resources Github offers through a kick ass partnership with a top notch institutions.
 </p>
 Happy hunting.